ottogroup/palladium/docs/user/tutorial.rst

 Predict service
 ---------------

-The last component in the Iris example configuration is called ``predict_service``.
+The next component in the Iris example configuration is called ``predict_service``.
 The :class:`palladium.interfaces.PredictService` is the workhorse behind what us happening in the ``/predict`` HTTP endpoint.
 Let us take a look at how it is configured: